jacqu/LuaQ/README.md

 		- grade: sum of the points of the good responses
 		- response pattern: binary number coding good/false responses, LSB = first question
 		- machine ID: unique machine ID, alias if defined or "undefined" on an emulator
-	- upload LuaQ.tns to your calculator
+- Upload LuaQ.tns to your calculator
 - On your calculator, select LuaQ.tns in the file explorer and press [ENTER]